Skip to main content

 ALTER DATABASE {DATABASE_NAME} OWNER TO {NEW_DATABASE_USER}

 Note: Restoring a dump also recreates users with the same username alongside with adjusting the password.
-The easiest way to fix this, is to log in to pgadmin and change usernames to the desired.
+The easiest way to resolve this is to log in to PgAdmin and update the usernames as needed.
 For the system to work properly, the passwords for the two users WEBGIS_POSTGRES_ADMIN and MAPSERVER_POSTGIS_USER (found in the inventory) must be set properly.